-Id. at 41; see also Ex.
+PO Resp.
+41; see also Ex.
 2056 ¶¶ 44-52, 136-144 (Dr. Riley opining that, at the time of the invention, PCR was a preferred method for cloning DNA fragments with many advantages over the conventional techniques of recombinant DNA technology that rely on restriction enzymes); compare Ex.
-2055, 26:25-27:10 (Dr. Bungert testifying that "a POSA . . . would have excluded using PCR to generate an LCR fragment that drives high ß-globin expression").
+2055, 26:25-27:10 (Dr. Bungert testifying that "a POSA . . . would have excluded using PCR to generate an LCR fragment that drives high β-globin expression").
 Moreover, Patent Owner contends that,

 [T]he Nature Article, along with the state of the art, would have taught away from the use of restriction enzymes.
 As even Dr. Bungert recognized in his declaration and confirmed at deposition, after comparing the known restriction enzymes against the entire map of the LCR region that was available at that time, a POSA would have recognized that there were no combinations of restriction enzymes that can provide the claimed HS2, HS3, and HS4 LCR fragments with the actual fragment size (i.e., 840 bp for HS2, 1308 bp for HS3, and 1069 bp for HS4, respectively) disclosed in the Nature Article.
 (See, e.g., Ex.
 2055 at 155:4-155:8.)
-This clear obstacle should have been the end of the decision tree process, foreclosing a POSA from choosing a path of cloning the claimed fragments using restriction enzymes, especially since other methods of cloning, i.e., PCR technology, were just as routine, available, and more efficient . . .
+This clear obstacle should have been the end of the decision tree process, foreclosing a POSA from choosing a path of cloning the claimed fragments using restriction enzymes, especially since other methods of cloning, i.e., PCR technology, were just as routine, available, and more efficient

 PO Resp.
-42.
+41-42.

 Additionally, Patent Owner contends that the absence of any identifiable combinations of restriction enzymes to produce the claimed HS2, HS3, and HS4 LCR fragments is the reason "that Dr. Bungert had to arbitrarily apply a size variability of +/- 20 bp to the fragment sizes, without citing to any scientific authority to support this number."
-Id. at 43-44 (citing Ex.
-2055, 214:20-215:6; 232:16-18).
-Additionally, Patent Owner explains that
+Id. at 43 (citing Ex.
+2055, 214:20-215:6).
+Additionally, Patent Owner explains that variation to be "conservative."

-Dr. Bungert stated that he was able to find a fragment within +/-15 bp, but that he then used a +/- 20 bp size variation to be "conservative."
 (Ex.
 2055 at 214:6-8.)
-However, the +/- 15 bp does not cover the "BstXI and SnaBI HS2-spanning fragment" recited in claim 1 of the '179 patent, because the actual fragment size of the BstXI and SnaBI HS2-spanning fragment is 857 bp, which is 17 bp larger than 840 bp disclosed by the Nature Article.
-In order to ensure that the claimed BstXI and SnaBI HS2spanning fragment with a 17 bp size variation would fit within his analysis, Dr. Bungert arbitrarily added another 5 bp to this size variation without any scientific basis other than his necessity to try get his numbers to work.
-In fact, Dr. Bungert admitted at deposition that he could not provide any reasonable explanation as to why a POSA would not instead use a +/- 21 bp or +/- 22 bp size variation, although he admitted a fragment within a +/- 21 bp or +/- 22 bp size variation "will likely not create a difference."
+However, the +/- 15 bp does not cover the "BstXI and SnaBI HS2-spanning fragment" recited in claims 1 and 11 of the '061 patent, because the actual fragment size of the BstXI and SnaBI HS2-spanning fragment is 857 bp, which is 17 bp larger than 840 bp disclosed by the Nature Article.
+In order to ensure that the claimed BstXI and SnaBI HS2-spanning fragment with a 17 bp size variation would fit within his analysis, Dr. Bungert arbitrarily added another 5 bp to this size variation without any scientific basis other than his necessity to try to get his numbers to work.
+In fact, Dr. Bungert further admitted at deposition that he could not provide any reasonable explanation as to why a POSA would not instead use a +/- 21 bp or +/- 22 bp size variation, although he admitted a fragment within a +/- 21 bp or +/- 22 bp size variation "will likely not create a difference."